A Wilderness Collective

-Most of the wildlife in the country exists outside the national parks, in completely unprotected farms, villages and in this case, in touching distance of a major city.
 Central India has long been considered the cradle of co-existence.
-For millennia, man and animal have survived together in the abundance of these forests, that Rudyard Kipling so beautifully described in his classic, The Jungle Book.
+For millennia, humans and animals have survived together in the abundance of these forests that Rudyard Kipling so beautifully described in his classic - The Jungle Book.
 But in the last 50 years, over 60% of the forest cover between Central and South India has disappeared.
 At Beforest, we have often wondered if we could contribute towards reversing this process through our collectives.
-We are bringing all our expertise and learnings from turning around geographically diverse landscapes to Bhopal where we intend to set up our second wilderness collective

 The Bhopal Collective